Best daily deals

-Links on Android Authority may earn us a commission.
+Affiliate links on Android Authority may earn us a commission.
 Learn more.

 Is selling your privacy for a cheaper phone really a good idea?

-Data collection has become so rampant that many people consider it a fact of life.
-However, lines need to be drawn in the sand, and with these credible claims, OEMs seem willing to cross them.
 What is most concerning about the findings is that, according to Cirlig, the company uses unique numbers which identify devices and, therefore, users.
 According to Forbes, “The device was also recording what folders he opened and to which screens he swiped, including the status bar and the settings page.”

 Xiaomi responded quickly to refute the original claims, stating that they are “misrepresentative of the facts.”
 Tierney later followed up on Xiaomi’s blog post with a Twitter thread defending the original findings with further evidence.
 In the said blog post, the Chinese manufacturer claimed all collected data is anonymized and that its practices are no different from the industry standard.
 However, actions speak louder than words.
 Not long after issuing the statement, Xiaomi pushed an update to its browsers, allowing users to toggle off data collection in incognito mode.

-So, problem solved, right?
+So, the problem is solved, right?
 Wrong!
 Adding a toggle-off option seems like a weak attempt to appease users.
 It does not address the core issue either.
 Why is Xiaomi collecting all this data in the first place if your “privacy and security are of top priority?”
 Exact URLs and search queries are not telemetry or usage statistics necessary for maintaining its products.

 You do have something to hide